-Parents, legal guardians and/or participants interested in being part of this research will be given a consent form that thoroughly explains all of the details of the study.
+Participants interested in being part of this research will be given a consent form that thoroughly explains all of the details of the study.
 A member of the study staff will review the consent form with you and will be sure that all of your questions are answered.